SEO & Visibility

 • Readable fonts without zooming

-Specific tips for e-commerce can be found in our guide on mobile optimization for e-commerce.
+Specific tips for e-commerce can be found in our guide about mobile optimisation for e-commerce.

 — Purna Virji, Senior Manager Global Engagement at Microsoft